cake-build/website/src/Cake.Web/App_Data/docs/fundamentals/error-handling.md

 ### Reporting errors

-If you want to report an error without affecting it's propagation or resulting stack trace, you can use the `ReportError` task extension.
+If you want to report an error without affecting its propagation or resulting stack trace, you can use the `ReportError` task extension.
 Any exceptions thrown in the scope of `ReportError` will be swallowed.

 ```csharp
 Task("A")